PsychoLlama/Canvas/README.md

 Draw a line onto the canvas without worrying about `beginPath` or `closePath`.
 You can pass in `x` and `y` as arguments or as an object.
 Width is figured by the last setting (`.width()`, `.height()`).

+## .image(HTML)

+Render an image element with respect to the width, height, and coordinate properties.
+Please note that rendering is synchronous, and images are not.
+For best results, add `img.onload`.

 ## .text(String)

 To draw strings onto the canvas, use `.text`. `stroke` or `fill` to paint it.